Taro: Quality control

 Due to the high moisture content of the corms, and the plant's natural love of humidity, mold and disease can easily develop, causing root rot or decay.
 To prolong their shelf lives, the corms are usually stored at cooler temperatures, ranging from 10 to 15 degrees Celsius and maintained at a relative humidity of 80% to 90%.
 For packaging, the corms are commonly placed in polypropylene bags or ventilated wooden crates to minimize condensation and 'sweating.'
 During export, a weight allowance of approximately 5% above the net weight is included to account for potential shrinkage during transit.
 For commercial shipping and export purposes, refrigeration is used; for instance, corms with 5 to 10 centimeters of petiole remaining are exported from Fiji to New Zealand in wooden boxes.
 They are then transported via refrigerated container, chilled to around 5° Celsius.
 The corms can be maintained for up to six weeks in good condition; most good-quality corms may even be replanted and grown by the consumer, thanks to the species' prolific nature and hardiness.

-Breeding
+Propagation

 In the early 1970s, one of the earliest taro breeding programs was initiated in the Solomon Islands to create cultivars that were resistant to taro leaf blight.
 After taro leaf blight was introduced to Samoa in 1993, another breeding program was initiated.
 In this program Asian varieties that were resistant to TLB were used.
 The breeding program helped restore the taro export industry in Samoa.

 Corm yield and corm quality appear to be negatively correlated.
 In order to produce the uniform fresh healthy corms that the market desires, early maturing cultivars with a growth period of 5 to 7 months can be used.